kingpro/forwarding/README.md

 # Step 2
-forwarding-server send back a json to A
+forwarding-server send back the following json to the client

 ```
 {
     "rsp":"hs2",
     "chid":"ch1"
 }

 ```

 # Step 3
+client send the following json to forwarding-server:

 ```
-A send a json
+client send a json
 {
     "req":"hs3",
     "recvers":["ch2","ch3","ch4"],   // optional, not set means broadcast to all others.